 So far, so good.
 But why is this a bigger problem for single-level shuttles than for other systems?
 It is because each shuttle can only access SKUs in its particular storage level (remember: not all SKUs are available in all aisles, let alone in all storage levels).
 If you let the „shuttle controller“ decide which SKUs to retrieve in which order, the controller could place emphasis on equal utilization of all shuttles.
 If, however, you enforce a retrieval sequence from a shuttle system, some shuttles could be overloaded with retrieval jobs, unable to keep up, while other shuttles will idle, reducing the effective utilization of the system’s capacity.
 Sales engineers with a sense of reality therefore plan their systems with average capacity utilization of the shuttle as low as 40%.

-This is a general challenge with shuttle systems, i.e. in all industry segments.
+The uneven utilization of shuttles, and hence low overall utilization of the system’s capacity, is a general challenge with shuttle systems, i.e. in all industry segments.
 In eGrocery, however, we do have sequencing requirements which we cannot ignore.
 They result from the fact that different products are subject to different sensitivity and to different weight.
 Product weight and product sensitivity result in a number of so called crash classes, dictating which products you need to pick first (because they are heavy and relatively stable), which products you pick last (because they light and sensitive to pressure, i.e., they can easily break) and everything in between.
 The sequence requirements are not absolutely strict – you can mix products from within the same crash class.
-But even so it is one additional sequencing requirement that comes on top of the sequencing requirement resulting from the particular order structure: you want to „these 25 different products“ to go into this order tote more or less in one go; you don’t want to only one or two items belonging to one order now, some more items in 30 minutes and some later in the afternoon.
+But even so it is one additional sequencing requirement that comes on top of the sequencing requirement resulting from the particular order structure: you want to „these 25 different products“ to go into this order tote in one go; you don’t want to pick only one or two items belonging to one order now, some more items in 30 minutes and some later in the afternoon.